“Will I Have to Go to Court for My Zantac Cancer Claim or Lawsuit?”

 Practically speaking, this means that for most claimants, the answer to the question, “Do I have to go to court for a Zantac lawsuit?” is no, at least probably not.

 In order to file a Zantac cancer claim, however, it is important that you move fast.
 For a FREE, no-obligation consultation with an experienced Zantac lawyer, please call 1-800-525-7111.

 There are no upfront costs and we don’t get paid unless you do.
 It’s as simple as that.
 If we don’t recover compensation for you, you won’t pay any attorney fees.

 Please call 1-800-525-7111 today and let’s review your case.

 Experienced Zantac Cancer Lawyers Ready to Fight for You

 If you’ve been diagnosed with cancer after taking Zantac or ranitidine, you may be entitled to compensation and we would love to help however we can.

-Riddle & Brantley’s Zantac cancer lawyers have nearly 200 years of combined legal experience handling claims against potentially negligent drug manufacturers, and we’ve secured millions of dollars in compensation for deserving victims (see disclaimer below).
+Riddle & Brantley’s Zantac cancer lawyers have more than 200 years of combined legal experience handling claims against potentially negligent drug manufacturers, and we’ve secured millions of dollars in compensation for deserving victims (see disclaimer below).